 - Write your own goal.
 If your goal is more limited in scope than the author’s, find and read the pertinent sections only.

-- Since you are reading a non-fiction book, plan to read certain sections more slowly and carefully than you’d read a storybook
+- Since you are reading a nonfiction book, plan to read certain sections more slowly and carefully than you’d read a work of fiction

 Don’t Read Words Singly

 - With the eye being able to span about 1.5 inches (4-5 words) at a time, relaxing your face and expanding your gaze helps you see blocks of words, instead of individual words as distinct units.

 - With good practice, your eyes begin to skip increasingly faster across the page.

 - On nearing the end of a line, allow your peripheral vision to see the last set of words so you can quickly scan across and down into the next line.

 - Do not sub-vocalize – the habit of pronouncing each word in your head as you read it and ‘hearing’ the word in your mind, takes more time than is necessary and so slows you down